Gavolot/clay_ecs/README.md

 Why fork?
 I had to redo a couple of things, because gml does not support references to non-static class methods.
 There are a couple of restrictions about which you can read in the corresponding sfgml help.

+Also, in no case can you use functions with the name "create", simply never, because this is a function reserved by the compiler that prints the gml code!

 The library itself provides a non-complex system for using the cool entity-component-system pattern.
 It's just fantastic, now you can write games for the game maker studio conveniently using such a cool pattern!

 ##### Usage